 Arizona Charlie was a charmer but I wasn’t buying any of it.
 “You’re one of those bad boys that my mother warned me about,” I said.
-He was one of three contestants in “The Greatest Klondiker Contest” at the Palace Grand Theatre in Dawson City Yukon.
+He was one of three contestants in “The Greatest Klondiker Contest” at the Palace Grand Theatre in Dawson City.
 I was one of three judges.

 On an August afternoon, costumed interpreters portraying Arizona Charlie, land surveyor William Ogilvie and businessman and Dawson City founder Joseph Ladue each shared tales of their adventures during the Klondike Gold Rush of 1898 and made their pitch to the theatre audience about who made the greatest contribution to Dawson City.

 But perhaps it was George Carmack, Skookum Jim and Tagish Charley when they uncovered gold while fishing on Rabbit Creek on August 17, 1896.

 Dawson City’s population skyrocketed from 1,500 in the spring of 1897 to an estimated 30,000 people in 1898.

 The stories of some of the larger-than-life characters, including Arizona Charlie Meadows, continue to be told through Dawson City’s buildings.

-Dänojà Zho Cultural Centre
+2- Visit the Dänojà Zho Cultural Centre

 When thousands of people from around the world streamed into the area after the gold strike, their leader knew that his people would be deeply affected by the changes.

 In 1897, Chief Isaac moved them from their ancestral home of Tr’ochëk to the village of Moosehide, on the Yukon River’s east bank, five kilometres downriver from Dawson City.

 He continued to play an important role as a bridge between his people’s traditions and the new ways until his death in 1932.

-Palace Grand Theatre
+3- See the Palace Grand Theatre

-He bought shares in many claims, but was more interested in entertainment than mining.
+He bought shares in many claims but was more interested in entertainment than mining.
 He used the proceeds from his investments to build the Palace Grand Theatre in 1899.

 Meadows would introduce the evening’s program before the curtain was raised.
 He would sometimes demonstrate his own skills with weaponry by shooting at a target that his wife Mae held – until he accidentally shot the tip off one of her fingers.

 Costumed interpreters portray a rotating cast of three contestants from Dawson City’s past, who make their pitch to the audience and a panel of judges.

-Robert Service Cabin
+4- Recite poetry at Robert Service Cabin

 British-born poet Robert W. Service had adventure in his heart when he immigrated to Canada in 1895 at the age of 21.

 He penned the poem “The Cremation of Sam McGee” after hearing a story about a prospector who cremated his partner.

 The Bard of the Yukon’s career as a writer was established after a publisher snapped up a collection of poems that Service had planned to send to family and friends as gifts.

 Listen to the dramatic readings of Service’s poems at the site or during a guided walk in the woods behind the place that he once called home.

-Dredge No. 4 National Historic Site
+5- Dredge No. 4 National Historic Site

 The first dredge was built in 1899, soon after gold was discovered in the Klondike.
 Dredge No. 4 was built in 1912 and operated from 1913 to 1960.